Allard Duursma

 About Me

 I am an Assistant Professor in Conflict Management and International Relations at ETH Zurich.
-My research focuses on how mediation and peacekeeping can help to prevent and end armed conflict.
-I also study the links between patronage politics and political order.
+My research focuses on how peace processes help to prevent and end armed conflict.

-I completed my PhD at the University of Oxford in 2015, focusing on the role of legitimacy in mediation process.
+I completed my PhD at the University of Oxford in 2016, focusing on the role of legitimacy in mediation processes.
 Following the completion of my PhD, I held Postdoctoral positions at the University of Manchester and the London School of Economics (LSE).

-To carry out my research, I use both quantitative methods and case study methods.
-I have produced a novel dataset on mediation in armed conflicts in Africa: the African Peace Processes (APP) dataset.
-I also frequently conduct research trips during which I interview representatives of conflict parties, mediators, and other stakeholders.
-My work has been published in domain-specific journals like the Journal of Peace Research, International Peacekeeping, and the Journal of Conflict Resolution, but also in general audience journals like International Studies Quarterly, the European Journal of International Relations, and International Organization.
+I blend quantitative and case study methods in my work and frequently conduct field research, interviewing conflict parties, mediators, and other stakeholders.
+My work has been published in domain-specific journals like the Journal of Peace Research, International Peacekeeping, and the Journal of Conflict Resolution, but also in general audience journals like International Studies Quarterly, Comparative Political Studies, and International Organization.

 Interests